-Highly Skilled Emergency Care
+Emergency Care in Corona

 The Emergency Department (ED) at Corona Regional Medical Center is available 24 hours a day, seven days a week.
 This specialized department is designed for patients with acute or traumatic illnesses or injuries and is staffed by board-certified physicians and nurses who are trained in cardiac life support.
 The department is staffed and equipped to care for emergency conditions.
 In our Rapid Medical Evaluation Area, we deal with less emergent conditions quickly and efficiently.
-The average time from entrance into the ED to seeing a provider is less than 30 minutes.*